FENCE

 The Fence Modern Poets Series is open to poets of any gender or gender identity and at any stage of career, and offers a one thousand dollar cash prize in addition to book publication, as well as a residency at Eliot House, in Gloucester, MA.
 Past winners include Joyelle McSweeney, Prageeta Sharma, Paul Legault, and Steven Alvarez.

-The Ottoline Prize, formerly incarnated as the Motherwell Prize and the Alberta Prize, is an annual series, generously endowed by Jennifer S. Epstein, which offers publication to a second book of poems or greater by a woman, a five thousand dollar cash prize, and a residency at Eliot House, in Gloucester, MA.
+The Ottoline Prize, formerly incarnated as the Motherwell Prize and the Alberta Prize, is an annual series, generously endowed by Jennifer S. Epstein, which offers publication to a first, second, third, fourth or beyond book of poems by a woman, any woman~~however she chooses to define or identify herself as being a woman, and including trans-women~~a five thousand dollar cash prize, and a residency at Eliot House, in Gloucester, MA.
 Past winners include Lesle Lewis, Chelsey Minnis, Harmony Holiday, Sasha Steensen, Laura Sims, and Ariana Reines.

 In 2013 we launched the Fence Modern Prize in Prose, a contest for open-form prose projects of any length written in English.
 Alternating genres include novels, travel writing, criticism, memoir, poetics, biography, autobiography, speculation.
 Winners include Mark Baumer, Ottessa Moshfegh and Hilary Plum.